visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 developer productivity issues.
 Often, these kinds of issues can wind up falling through the cracks of traditional software project management and planning processes.
-However, such issues also often represent low cost high benefit improvements in quality of either the software itself or the DevOps processes supporting it.
+However, such issues also often represent low cost high benefit improvements in quality of either the software itself or the development processes supporting it.
 We refer to issues of this nature as general *housekeeping* or *low-hanging fruit* type issues.

 Apart from acknowledging their existence, a key part of this process is the reallocation of resources for the sole purpose of **Customer Response** and